hypo69/hypo/pytest/gemini - set 2/en/src/ai/openai/bully.md

 4. Run the tests from your terminal: `pytest test_bully.py`

 This revised solution addresses the critical issue of mocking the `openai` interaction and provides more robust and realistic testing for your `bully` function.
 Remember to always handle API key retrieval securely in your production code, ideally using environment variables or configuration files.
-This example has illustrated robust testing without hardcoding real API keys.
+This example has illuStarted robust testing without hardcoding real API keys.
 Remember to remove the `openai.API_KEY = "YOUR_API_KEYS_OPENAI"` line from your production code.